Before the progressive reforms of President Wilson:

-1. The Civil Rights Act (which helped millions of poor Americans),
+1. The Civil Rights Act (which helped millions of poor workers),

-2. The Voting Rights Act (which helped millions of poor Americans),
+2. The Voting Rights Act (which helped millions of poor workers),

-3. Medicaid (which helped millions of poor Americans),
+3. Medicaid (which helped millions of poor workers),

-4. Medicare (which helped millions of poor Americans),
+4. Medicare (which helped millions of poor workers),

 5. The American Auto Industry, without question, was the world's leader,